petrosDemetrakopoulos/LSTM-radar-precipitation-forecast/README.md

 ## Short-term precipitation forecasting from weather radar data using Convolutional LSTM neural networks
-This is the repository with the code accompanying this [Medium article](https://medium.com/@petrosdemetrakopoulos/short-term-precipitation-forecasting-using-convolutional-lstm-neural-networks-f347db1b5f1d).
+This is the repository with the code accompanying this [Medium article](https://medium.com/@petrosdemetrakopoulos/short-term-precipitation-forecasting-using-convolutional-lstm-neural-networks-f347db1b5f1d).The relevant paper is also available in [ArXiv](https://arxiv.org/abs/2312.01197)

 ## The model
 The model was developed using Tensorflow and Keras